St. Louis Stallions: Expansion attempt

-The first attempt to get a team back in St. Louis came in 1991, when the city submitted a package to the NFL.
-The NFL was looking to add two teams in time for the 1994 season (later pushing this idea back one year), and St. Louis was one of the finalists.
-The others were Baltimore, which like St. Louis had seen its team, the Colts, move out of town in 1984; Charlotte, which had been seeking a team since 1987 and had already seen an expansion NBA team awarded to the city; Jacksonville, which had seen several aborted attempts at relocation in recent years; and Memphis, who had been trying to get an NFL team since the folding of the United States Football League cost the city its only professional sports team, the Memphis Showboats.
-The NFL placed expansion teams 384 miles from each other, and Charlotte 187 miles from Atlanta.The action could be considered territorial rights infringement.
+The first attempt to get a team back in St. Louis came in 1991 as the NFL was looking to expand.
+Initially planning this for the 1994 season (the expansion would not actually take place until the following year), the NFL accepted bids from several cities including St. Louis for consideration.
+The others were Baltimore, which like St. Louis had seen its team, the Colts, move out of town in 1984; Charlotte, which had been seeking a team since 1987 and had already seen an expansion NBA team awarded to the city; Jacksonville, which had seen several aborted attempts at relocation in recent years and had been home to the Jacksonville Bulls of the United States Football League during the 1980s; and Memphis, who had been trying to get an NFL franchise since at least the mid-1970s when owners of the city's World Football League team, the Memphis Southmen, attempted to force their way into the league by filing an antitrust lawsuit.

 St. Louis was to have placed the Stallions in Busch Stadium, where the football and baseball Cardinals played, for a brief period while a new domed stadium was constructed near the city's America's Center.
 Although St. Louis had been considered a favorite to land a team, the NFL instead announced in 1993 that the Charlotte and Jacksonville groups were declared the winners and that the Carolina Panthers and Jacksonville Jaguars would begin play in 1995.